Crimso777/Factorio-Access/README.md

 A:  Not yet, however if you buy the game on steam you can use your product key to redeem the standalone version on factorio.com

 Q: Does this mod work with the demo?

 A:  No, in fact no mods work with the demo.

 Q:  Can this mod run the tutorial?

 A:  Not yet.
 There are plans to create a custom tutorial, and to make the built in tutorial accessible, but these things are still at least a week away.

 Q:  My game crashed, what gives?

 A:  This mod is currently still in early access.
-Bugs are normal and expectted.
+Bugs are normal and expected.
 Please post about it in the issues channel of Discord.

 Q:  Do I have to pay to use the mod?

 A:  The mod is and always will be free.
 The game itself costs $30 on [Factorio.com](www.factorio.com)

+# Wiki

+For information about the game, such as the resources, machines, and systems, please check out our own [Factorio Access Wiki](https://github.com/Crimso777/Factorio-Access/wiki).

+Factorio also has an [official wiki](https://wiki.factorio.com/).

 # Help and Support

 If your question wasn't answered here, please check out our [Discord server](https://discord.gg/CC4QA6KtzP), and ask your question there.

-For information about the game, such as the resources, machines, and systems, please check out the [Factorio Access Wiki](https://github.com/Crimso777/Factorio-Access/wiki).

 If you want to help others or discuss the development of the mod or the wiki, feel free to again join us at the [Discord server](https://discord.gg/CC4QA6KtzP).

 # Changes

-An updated changelog can be found [here](https://github.com/Crimso777/Factorio-Access/blob/main/CHANGES.md)
+An updated changelog can be found [here](https://github.com/Crimso777/Factorio-Access/blob/main/CHANGES.md).

 # Donations

 While this mod is completely free for all, I am a full time student working on this mod in my free time, thus any and all support is greatly appreciated.

-If you are so inclined, you can donate at my [Patreon](https://www.patreon.com/Crimso777)
+If you are so inclined, you can donate at my [Patreon](https://www.patreon.com/Crimso777).